How can we help?

 The ATO also lists approved SMSF education courses on its website here.

-Individual vs company trustee for SMSF - which is best?
+Individual or company trustee for SMSF - which is best?

-A special purpose company trustee is generally considered the best option compared to two individual trustees.
+Depending on the circumstances, a special purpose company trustee is generally considered the more appropriate option compared to two individual trustees.

 - An SMSF can be set up with a single individual as the sole member;

-- A company trustee ensures all investments are legally separate from those of the members;
+- A company trustee ensures that the legal title to all investments is clearly separate from personal assets; and

-- An SMSF with a company trustee can add/remove members of the fund without having to change the name on the investments (which can involve a lot time / paperwork / fees)
+- An SMSF with a company trustee can add/remove members of the fund without having to change the name on the investments (which can involve a lot of time / paperwork / fees).

 What documents are needed to set up an SMSF?